-An important thing to remember is that the kaolin changes its composition once it is fired over 700C.
-This change causes it to stick to the glass on subsequent firings.
-Thus, it is essential to change the kiln wash after every firing that reaches that temperature or higher.
+An important thing to remember is that the kaolin changes its composition once it is fired over 600C/1113F.
+This change of composition is completed by 900C/1620F.
+The change is progressive.
+It is so slow that slumping and draping moulds coated with kiln wash will last indefinitely.
+However this change is great enough by 770C/1419F that the kiln wash sticks to the glass on the next firing.
+Thus, it is essential to change the kiln wash after every firing that reaches tack fusing temperatures or higher.

 It is possible to apply a fresh coat of kiln wash over the old one to save time.
 However, as soon as the kiln wash flakes you must scrape off all the old kiln wash and apply a new coat to the bare shelf or mould.